mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 })
 ```

-Based on that sorted list you can start to create the tree.
+Based on that sorted list we can start to create the tree.
 Which is done by
 taking the least frequent elements (the first two elements in the list) and
 joining them via a node, then putting that node back in the list.
 We do this
 until we have only one element remaining.